Should I Become a Fashion Retail Buyer?

 Because fashion retail buyers are expected to have extensive knowledge of the fashion industry, it's important that they gain experience.
 By working in the field, fashion retail buyers can build their understanding of sales and product marketing.
 They also can learn about consumer tendencies.

 - Stay informed.
-The job of a retail buyer is never done since there are always new trends or products that consumers will want.
-Therefore, buyers must stay up-to-date on current fashions and upcoming trends.
-Reading trade magazines and watching seasonal runway shows are two ways that fashion retail buyers may monitor the fashion environment.
+Buyers must stay up-to-date on current fashions and upcoming trends.
+Reading trade magazines and watching seasonal runway shows are two ways fashion retail buyers may monitor the fashion environment.

 Step 3: Become Certified

 Becoming certified can signify a certain level of experience and knowledge.
-The APS offers both the Certified Purchasing Professional (CPP) and Certified Purchasing Professional Manager (CPPM).
-To earn the CPPM credential, you must have managerial experience and hold or be applying for the CPP credential.
+The American Purchasing Society (APS) offers both the Certified Purchasing Professional (CPP) and Certified Purchasing Professional Manager (CPPM) credential.
+To earn the CPPM credential, fashion buyers must have managerial experience and hold or be applying for the CPP credential.
 The APS also offers two specialized credentials: the Certified Green Purchasing Professional (CGPP) and the Certified Professional Purchasing Consultant (CPPC).
 The CGPP is for retail buyers who are trained in sustainability and the CPPC is for individuals who consult or teach in purchasing.